Agata Krajewska MA - founder and director

 Her further training was in Play Therapy and Somatic Psychotherapy.
 She explored embodiment and presence as a student of Movement of Being for the past 17 years.

-She was awarded an MA with Distinction in Performance Training from Plymouth University.
+She was awarded an MA in Performance Training (Distinction) from Plymouth University.

 Agata's particular interest is in performance as a tool for transformation and this she holds at the centre of her work.
 She founded what was initially Presence Theatre in 2007 and has been facilitating and developing her work since.